OpenSim2Real/hardware_repository/docs/leg_pivot_integration.rst

 emerging from the Robotic Leg are threaded through the boom.
 5. Secure the TI boards onto a 3D-printed mount on the Central Pivot.

-TODO: The wiring diagram for the motor phase and encoder

 Products for thsi step:
 * 1pc, Monopod assembly without power connections or CAN connection